A cramp is a painful involuntary muscle contraction. Although leg cramp goes away naturally, they can damage the muscle and make them sore and tender.

 - Low carbohydrate levels.

-A bout of leg cramps may cause damage to the muscle.
-Fibres of the muscle may be torn due to the shear strength of the muscle contraction.
-If this happens the muscle will be painful for some time afterward.
-It is essential that a full rehabilitation programme with sports massage treatment is undertaken to restore the muscle to its original condition.
-The injury can be treated in the same way as a hamstring strain.
+A bout of hamstring cramps may cause damage to the muscle.
+Fibres of the muscle are torn from the shear strength of the muscle contraction.
+This, therefore, results in a hamstring strain.
+If this happens the muscle will be painful for some time afterwards, although most muscle strains from cramps are relatively mild.

 If you are suffering from a bout of leg cramps, stretch the muscles involved.
 Hold the stretch for as long as is necessary.
 A partner may be very useful in assisting with the stretch.